Wire-to-wire: Australian-rules football

 Only seven teams have completed a wire-to-wire premiership season in the Australian Football League (formerly called the Victorian Football League from 1897 to 1989): Fitzroy in 1904, Collingwood in 1915, Essendon in 1923 and 2000, Geelong in 1953, West Coast in 1991, and Port Adelaide in 2020.

 Baseball

-Only six teams have completed wire-to-wire seasons in Major League Baseball, occupying top position of the standings for every day of their season and winning the World Series: the 1927 New York Yankees, 1955 Brooklyn Dodgers, 1984 Detroit Tigers, 1990 Cincinnati Reds, 2005 Chicago White Sox and 2024 Los Angeles Dodgers.
+Only six teams have completed wire-to-wire regular seasons in Major League Baseball and won the World Series: the 1927 New York Yankees, 1955 Brooklyn Dodgers, 1984 Detroit Tigers, 1990 Cincinnati Reds, 2005 Chicago White Sox and 2024 Los Angeles Dodgers.
 The 1923 New York Giants, 1997 Baltimore Orioles, 1998 Cleveland Indians, 2001 Seattle Mariners, and 2003 San Francisco Giants are the only five teams to have completed a wire-to-wire season and not win the World Series.

 In the KBO League, the SSG Landers accomplished this feat by occupying the top position for every day of the 2022 season and then subsequently winning the Korean Series.
 This was the first time ever a baseball team has completed a wire-to-wire season in Korea.